Overview

 import redis

 # Connect to Redis.
-Default is localhost:6379
+The default host is 'localhost' and port is 6379.

 try: